 But this trust doesn’t happen automatically.

 Ongoing communication is vital to developing trust.
-But it can be difficult or awkward to start meaningful conversations.
+But it can be difficult or even awkward to start meaningful conversations.

 These guides allow your employees to: